tjguk/networkzero/docs/for-teachers.rst

 ~~~~~~~~~~~~~~~~~

 *   NetworkZero makes it easier to advertise and discover services running on the
     network on the same or different machines.
-However, the discovery is always
+However, the discovery is
     merely a shortcut: it's always possible to pass a literal ip:port address.

 *   Two simple means of sending and receiving data, each with its own